nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 If your changes to the data file makes its format invalid, CONNECTIONS will discard all data and start with an empty data file at the next run.
-If your changes to the data file makes Birthday and Pin have invalid format, CONNECTIONS will discard data for these fields and revert to default (no birthday and not pinned).
-Other data will be recovered.
 </div>

 --------------------------------------------------------------------------------------------------------------------